eribertomota/forensics-samples/README.md

 forensics-samples has several files inside "original-files" directory.
-There are some filesystem images available (currently: ext2, ext4, btrfs, NTFS, FAT2 (vfat) and extFAT).
+There are some filesystem images available (currently: ext2, ext4, btrfs, NTFS, FAT2 (vfat) and exFAT).
 Inside each filesystem image, all files from "original-files" were copied and, after this, all directories ending with "2" in their names were deleted.
 Is possible use tools to analyse the files and their metadata or carvers to recover deleted files.